 Modifications along the corridor will be recommended to improve traffic operations and could include changing signal timings and adding lanes at intersections to accommodate traffic flow.
 The project will also consider the closure of a number of non-signalized intersections on Route 90 between Willow Avenue and the Assiniboine River due to limited visibility, difficulty in making a left turn during peak periods, safety concerns, and efficiency considerations around connecting local streets and lanes to a major roadway.

-The City’s forecasting model predicts traffic on Route 90 will increase with or without widening.
-Traffic currently short-cutting through the area on adjacent residential streets will likely return to Route 90 after the road is widened, but this is a small percentage of total traffic on the route.
+The City's forecasting model predicts traffic on Route 90 will increase with or without widening.
+Eliminating the bottleneck between Taylor Avenue and Ness Avenue will allow more traffic to pass more freely.
+Providing six lanes along with improved transit stops and active transportation pathways is a practical balance to accommodate current and forecasted traffic volumes.
+Traffic currently short-cutting on residential side streets will likely return to Route 90 after the road is widened, but this is a small percentage of total traffic on the route.